bloomberg/chromium.bb/src/mojo/public/tools/bindings/README.md

   Calls](/mojo/public/cpp/bindings/README.md#Synchronous-Calls) in the C++ bindings documentation.
 Note that sync methods are only actually synchronous when called from C++.

+* **`[NoInterrupt]`**:
+  When a thread is waiting for a reply to a `Sync` message, it's possible to be woken up to dispatch other unrelated incoming `Sync` messages.
+This measure helps to avoid deadlocks.
+If a `Sync` message is also marked as `NoInterrupt` however, this behavior is disabled: instead the calling thread will only wake up for the precise message being waited upon.
+This attribute must be used with extreme caution, because it can lead to deadlocks otherwise.

 * **`[Default]`**:
   The `Default` attribute may be used to specify an enumerator value that